Wednesday, 29 July 2009

 MALCOLM REMEMBERED

 Malcolm became best known for creative writing; he was a tutor in the subject.
 A couple of years ago a collection of his poems was published as ‘Across Surrendered Ground’.
 In 1992 he brought out ‘When The Sea Came By’ about the Towyn floods disaster of 1990.
-Back in the mid 1980s Malcolm produced a children’s story set in Rhyl: ‘Norman And The Seagull’ with illustrations by Jim Taylor.
+Back in the mid 1980s he produced a children’s story set in Rhyl: ‘Norman And The Seagull’ with illustrations by Jim Taylor.

 In recent years Malcolm seemed reclusive and plagued by illness and his own demons.
 Last time I saw him was in 2007; he was hospitalised at the Alex after a domestic accident.
 ‘We must do a project together,’ he said, ‘Give me your phone number.
 When I get out of here I’ll get in touch’.
 He never did and I knew he wouldn’t.
 Malcolm had past the point of organising himself to that extent.

-My thanks go to retired musician and ex-Secretary of the North Wales Coast branch of Musicians’ Union, Morgan Borthwick, for letting me know that Malcolm had passed away.
+My thanks to retired musician and ex-Secretary of the North Wales Coast branch of Musicians’ Union, Morgan Borthwick, for letting me know that Malcolm had passed away.

-Photo: Sunset at Rhyl by Kaybiwan
+Photo: Sunset at Rhyl by Kaybiwan.

 WESTCLIFFE REMEMBERED

 John says, “Attached are two photos of the Westcliffe Garage taken in the 1930s.
-My father, H. M. Jones – he is in the photos – ran the garage from about 1930 to his retirement in 1949.
-During World War Two the Army based at Kinmel Park Camp requisitioned the garage for storing vehicles and equipment, so my father ran his business from Brig-a-Don Garage, which was on the other side of Wellington Road facing St John’s Church.
+My father, H.M.
+Jones – he is in the photos – ran the garage from about 1930 to his retirement in 1949.
+During World War 2 the army based at Kinmel Park Camp near Bodelwyddan requisitioned the garage for storing vehicles and equipment, so my father ran his business from Brig-a-Don Garage, which was on the other side of Wellington Road facing St. John’s Church.

 After retirement my father entered politics and was a councillor on Rhyl Urban District Council and Flintshire County Council.”